awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 data mappers **and** any CMKs used to encrypt the data.
 For more information see [Permissions Configuration] in the [User Guide].
 - Your data is in one of the [Supported Data Formats].
-- Your data is compatible with the limits described in the solution [Limits].
+- Your data is compatible with the solution [Limits].
-- Your data is not corrupted
+- Your data is not corrupted.
-- Your network is configuration allows access to the relevant AWS services as described in [VPC Configuration]
+- Your network is configuration allows access to the relevant AWS services as described in [VPC Configuration].

 For each object which was unable to be processed successfully, a message will be placed on the objects DLQ (see `DLQUrl` in the CloudFormation stack